 “Sometimes it can be as simple as closing windows, turning off lights when you leave the room, and turning down the thermostat, but for Sir Elton it might be a question of turning down the temperature of his swimming pool.

 “Switching tariffs is another great way to keep those utility bills down.
-If you’re on a standard variable tariff, you can save an average of £387 a year by switching, so do a search online and compare what deals are out there.”
+If you’re on a standard variable tariff, you can save by switching, so do a search online and compare what deals are out there.”